aeternity/protocol/channels/authentication.md

 We express consent in a provable and a cryptographically safe manner.
 From now on we will call it authentication.
 In the context of channels we can have both unilateral and mutual authentication, depending if just one or the two parties had expressed their consent.
-Assumption is if both parties agreeed upon a transaction, it had been valid at least at some point of time.
+Assumption is if both parties agreed upon a transaction, it had been valid at least at some point of time.

 ### Basic and generalized methods